-Ranking ALL of Bon Iver’s Albums from worst to best
+Ranking ALL of Bon Iver’s Albums!

 Since the release of Bon Iver’s debut album 14 years ago, the direction, sound and image of the collective has constantly changed.
 More like a project than a band, Bon Iver initially started as Justin Vernon’s solo project, before becoming a collaborative endeavour.
 Progressing from folk figureheads to electronic trailblazers, Bon Iver’s sound is in a perpetual state of flux.
 Four albums down the line, one thing is clear: just when you think you’ve got you head around their artistic vision, a new track comes your way and you realise that there’s no point in trying to predict where they’ll go next.